Jump to topic

 In-office invisible aligners require visits to your dentist or orthodontist throughout treatment.
 You also have to set up an appointment with them to get an impression made of your teeth before beginning treatment.

-Two best in-office invisible aligners:
+Two of the best, FDA-approved in-office invisible aligners:

 At-home invisible aligners, also called mail-in aligners, do not require in-office visits.
 You will take an online assessment, and if you are a candidate, they will send an impression to your home address.
 Throughout the treatment process, you will attend virtual appointments with your doctor or orthodontist to ensure your teeth are moving correctly.
+Some at-home aligner brands offer free retainers to keep your teeth straight after treatment.

 Five best at-home (mail-in) invisible aligners: